+Amanda Dubois - Mwake, Executive Director (Aduboismwake@futurefive.org):

-Rachel Dewey, Executive Director (rdewey@futurefive.org): If there is an organizational question, concern, opportunity or if you have a question/concern and are unsure where to turn to, Rachel is the appropriate person to reach out to.
-As far as College Prep goes, Rachel is an additional resource when needed.
+If there is an organizational question, concern, opportunity or if you have a question/concern and are unsure where to turn to, Amanda is the appropriate person to reach out to.
+As far as College Prep goes, Amanda is an additional resource when needed.
 She knows the process and the students.